-Northern Morocco – especially the Rif Mountains, was known as the largest area in the world (42% of global production) cultivated with cannabis.
-Despite the government’s desperate efforts to develop rural tourism as an economical alternative, cultivating cannabis was the main economic activity in the region, doubled by hashish and marijuana.
+Northern Morocco – especially the Rif Mountains, was known as the largest area in the world (42% of the global production) cultivated with cannabis.
+Despite the government’s desperate efforts to develop rural tourism as an alternative for the economy, cultivating cannabis was the main activity in the region, doubled by hashish and marijuana.

 Chefchaouen, the first day – the blue-washed medina

 Short Description: I went to the medina in Chefchaouen, then hiked up to the Spanish Mosque overlooking the old town.
 When I returned to the medina, everybody invited me to smoke hashish, but I turned down all of them.